-Line Out (Green)
+Line Out

 The line out jack.
+This jack supports audio amplifying function.
+For better sound quality, it is recommended that you connect your headphone/speaker to this jack (actual effects may vary by the device being used).
 Use this audio jack for a headphone or 2-channel speaker.
 This jack can be used to connect front speakers in a 4/5.1/7.1-channel audio configuration.

-Mic In (Pink)
+Mic In